September 2024

 Salicylic acid’s effectiveness in gradual exfoliation makes it a common ingredient in these products.

-With a 40% urea content, our urea cream may immediately soften calluses and hydrate the outermost layer of the skin.
+With a 40% urea content, our urea cream may immediately soften corns & calluses and hydrate the outermost layer of the skin.
 The combined 2% salicylic acid also increases the exfoliating power.

 Pumice stones or foot files can be utilised alongside these treatments for an enhanced outcome.